dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    the practice), and bring about the preliminaries of a *peace*, &mdash; not a *union*,
    Cato, that is quite another thing.
-But instead of Cato's taking it in this easy and natural sense, he flies away on a wrong scent, charges the author with proposing to call in foreign assistance; and under this willful falshood raises up a mighty cry after nothing at all.
-He begins his wild and unintelligible comment in the following manner: "Is this, says he, (meaning the passage already quoted) *common sense*, or *common nonsense*? surely peace (See Note) with Great-Britain cannot be the object of this writer, after the horrible character he has given of the people of that country, and telling us, that reconciliation with them would be our ruin.
+But instead of Cato's taking it in this easy and natural sense, he flies away on a wrong scent, *charges the author with proposing to call in foreign assistance*; and under this willful falshood raises up a mighty cry after nothing at all.
+He begins his wild and unintelligible comment in the following manner: "Is this, says he, (meaning the passage already quoted) *common sense*, or *common nonsense*? surely peace (3) with Great-Britain cannot be the object of this writer, after the horrible character he has given of the people of that country, and telling us, that reconciliation with them would be our ruin.
 The latter part of the paragraph seems to cast some light upon the former,